 You: To be successful on your first day, prepare yourself for an active day in potentially inclement weather.
 Get in shape before your first day on the mountain and know your physical limits.
 We never suggest “skiing yourself into shape” as this makes you prone to injuries and too short of days on the slopes.
 Bring plenty of water and snacks and remember to stay hydrated.
 Bring lots of layers to accommodate for all potential weather and don’t forget your sunglasses and sunscreen.

 Your Equipment: Rent or purchase your own gear, and make sure it is specifically teched to your needs.
 Don’t borrow equipment from a friend or your parent’s basement and assume you can make it work.
 Every person is different, so make sure you are set up for success with the proper gear, safety equipment and settings.
-Stop by our Rental and Repair Shop for rental help and equipment evaluations and assistance.
+Stop by our Rental and Repair Shop for rental help, equipment evaluations and general assistance.